-1. Operator, Day-to-day Manager and Responsible Perso 1.
-Operator, Day-to-day Manager and Responsible Persons Details 1.1 Full legal name (Company, sole trader, or partnership): 1.2 Trading name (if different from 1.1): 1.3 Contact details: Postal address (for communication): Phone No: Fax No: Email: Physical address(es) of the business [] I give consent to being provided electronic information.
-1.4 Day to day manager of the RMP: 1.5 Name of persons nominated to authorise a part of a document that makes up this RMP on behalf of the operator: 1.6 Name of persons performing key tasks under the RMP including; monitoring, corrective action, and operator verification activities: 1.7 Key competencies needed by the day-to-day manager, the persons identified in clause 1.5, the persons identified in clause 1.6, to enable the effective operation of this RMP: 1.8 The procedures detailing how records (demonstrating that the competencies documented under clause 1.7 have been achieved and maintained) are kept are specified in Appendix D section 2
+1. Operator and Day-to-day Manager Details 1.1 Full legal name (Company, sole trader, or partnership): 1.2 Trading name (if different from 1.1): 1.3 Contact details: Postal address (for communication): Phone No: Fax No: Email: Physical address(es) of the business [ ] I give consent to being provided electronic information.
+1.4 Day to day manager of the RMP: 1.5 Name of persons nominated to authorise a part of a document that makes up this RMP: 1.6 Name of persons performing key tasks under the RMP including, corrective action, and operator verification activities: 1.7 Key competencies needed by the day-to-day manager, the persons identified in section1.5, the persons identified in section 1.6, to enable the effective operation of this RMP: 1.8 The procedures detailing how records (demonstrating that the competencies documented under section 1.7 have been achieved and maintained) are kept are specified in Appendix D section 2

-Page: 2 of 32 Date: / / 2.
-Scope of the RMP 2.1 Description of the physical boundaries to which this RMP applies (a plan may be included to amplify the description): 2.2 Business ID/unique location identifier: 2.3 The RMP covers the following processes or activities, and consider Refrigerated Storage Separation Defined Heat Treatment Mixing / Blending Packing Labelling Other (describe): 2.4 The relevant sources of potential risk factors that may affect the dairy material or dairy product operations within the physical boundaries of this RMP are specified in Table 4 of Appendix M. 2.5 The following products or activities of the operator that occur within the physical boundaries of the RMP are excluded because they are covered under a different RMP or under the Food Act (if applicable): Product or activity: Covered under either: (please select) Another RMP No:; or Food Act: 2.6 The interfaces between the products under this RMP and the products excluded from this RMP are managed in the following way (if applicable): 2.7 In the event that a person other than the operator uses areas inside the physical boundaries of this RMP, for any activity not covered by the RMP, then the interface with the activity outside the physical boundaries will be managed in the following way to ensure that the effectiveness of this RMP is not compromised (if applicable): 2.8 The authorities and responsibilities for resolving issues associated with the activity referred to in clause 2.7 (if applicable): 2.9 Where a loss stream is identified e.g. animal feed, then this is handled in accordance with Agricultural Compounds and Veterinary Medicines Act 1997 (ACVM Act).
+Page: 2 of 31 Date: 2.
+Scope of the RMP 2.1 Description of the physical boundaries to which this RMP applies (a plan may be included to amplify the description): 2.2 Business ID/unique location identifier: 2.3 The RMP covers the following processes or activities, and conside Refrigerated Storage Separation Defined Heat Treatment Mixing / Blending Packing Labelling Other (describe): 2.4 The relevant sources of potential risk factors that may affect the dairy material or dairy product operations within the physical boundaries of this RMP are specified in Table 4 of Appendix M. 2.5 The following products or activities of the operator that occur within the physical boundaries of the RMP are excluded because they are covered under a different RMP or under the Food Act (if applicable): Product or activity: Covered under either: (please select) Another RMP No:; or Food Act: 2.6 The interfaces between the products under this RMP and the products excluded from this RMP are managed in the following way (if applicable): 2.7 In the event that a person other than the operator uses areas inside the physical boundaries of this RMP, for any activity not covered by the RMP, then the interface with the activity outside the physical boundaries will be managed in the following way to ensure that the effectiveness of this RMP is not compromised (if applicable): 2.8 The authorities and responsibilities for resolving issues associated with the activity referred to in clause 2.7 (if applicable): 2.9 Where a loss stream is identified e.g. animal feed, then this is handled in accordance with Agricultural Compounds and Veterinary Medicines Act 1997 (ACVM Act).